LIGORIJ/META-CAPSTONE-PROJECT_LIGORI/README.md

 # META-CAPSTONE-PROJECT_LIGORI
-This is meta capstone project done by me
+This is meta capstone project done by me --- BOOKING A TABLE ON THE LITTLE LEMON WEBSITE